 1 – Fear

-I hope you’ve found this look at the top causes of aggression in dogs helpful and informative.
-Please remember that having an aggressive dog is challenging, and working with them to resolve their fears can be a difficult task.
-There is hope for aggressive dogs, and you shouldn’t just easily discard them because you’re afraid to put in the effort required to give them a safe and loving life.
+I hope you've found this deep dive into the top triggers that will make your dog aggressive both helpful and informative.
+Remember, having an aggressive dog is challenging, and working with them to resolve their issues can be a difficult task.
+But there's hope for aggressive dogs.
+Don't easily discard them because the task seems daunting.